 Students in all degree programs are required to register in each semester until all degree requirements have been completed or until the time-to-degree limit has been reached.
 Time-to-degree limits are described in Satisfactory Academic Progress.
 To ascertain and record the progress of students toward the PhD, the Graduate School requires that doctoral students register continuously on a full-time basis until they distribute to their committee the copy of the dissertation that will be evaluated at the defense; if the dissertation defense is scheduled for a subsequent term, students need not register again.

-Students are exempt from the requirement to register continuously only when granted an official leave of absence by the GSAS Office of Student Affairs.
+Students are exempt from the requirement to register continuously only when on an official leave of absence as confirmed by a letter from the GSAS Office of Student Affairs.

 Students must register for the courses they wish to attend, and they may not attend courses for which they are not registered.